kamakozi/TextApp-Websocket/README.md

 ### Frontend (Qt6)

-Open the Qt project in Qt Creator or use:
+Open the Qt project in Qt Creator or:

 ```bash
 cd FrontEnd/Client